overwolf/overwolf.github.io/docs/topics/login-with-overwolf.md

   <script type="text/jsx" src="/jsx/ssoDemo.jsx"></script>
 </div>

+Note: currently, after login, you can't logout.
+Soon we will add here a logout button that enables you to quickly logout.

+#### Download from Github

 The server side code implemented in our server (in the redirect_uri), can be downloaded from [our Github](https://github.com/overwolf/ow-sso).